 REPORTING OF FRAUDS:

-Pursuant to the provision of Section 143(12) of the Companies Act 2013 and Rulesframe thereunder that there have been no instance of fraud reported by the Auditorseither to the Company or to the Central Government.
+Pursuant to the provision of section 143(12) of the Act and rulesframed thereunder that there have been no instance of fraud reported by the Auditorseither to the Company or to the Central Government.

 As such there is nothing to report by the Board under section134(3)(ca) of the Act.

-M/s Yogesh Gupta & Associates (Firm Registration No. 000373) was appointed as theCost Auditor to conduct the cost audit for the year ended 31st March 2020.
+M/s Yogesh Gupta & Associates (Firm Registration No. 000373) wereappointed as the Cost Auditor to conduct the cost audit for the financial year ended March31 2022.

-Further pursuant to the provisions of section 148 of the Companies Act 2013 read withthe Companies (Cost Records and Audit) Rules 2014 as amended and as per therecommendation of the Audit Committee the Board at their meeting held on September 142020 appointed M/s Yogesh Gupta & Associates (Firm Registration No. 000373) as CostAuditors of the Company for the financial year 2020-2021 to audit the cost records of theCompany.
-A resolution for ratification of the payment to be made for such cost auditservices forms part of the Notice of ensuing Annual General Meeting.
+Further pursuant to the provisions of section 148(1) of the Act readwith the Companies (Cost Records and Audit) Rules 2014 as amended and as per therecommendation of the Audit Committee the Board at their meeting held on June 7 2022re-appointed M/s Yogesh Gupta & Associates (Firm Registration No. 000373) as CostAuditors of the Company for the financial year 2022-2023 to audit the cost records of theCompany.
+A resolution for ratification of the payment to be made for such cost auditservices forms part of the Notice of ensuing 37th Annual General Meeting.

 The cost audit report issued by the Cost auditor for the financial yearended March 31 2021 was filed with the Registrar of Companies vide form CRA-4.

-Pursuant to the provisions of Section 204 of Companies Act 2013 read with Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hadappointed Ms. Priya Jindal Company Secretary in practice to undertake the SecretarialAudit of the Company.
-The Secretarial Audit Report for the financial year ended March 31 2022 is annexed herewith as "Annexure VII".
+Pursuant to the provisions of section 204 of Act read with Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hadappointed Ms. Priya Jindal Company Secretary in practice to undertake the SecretarialAudit of the Company for the financial year ended March 31 2022.
+The Secretarial AuditReport for the financial year ended March 31 2022 is annexed herewith as "Annexure-VI".